 Each project manager downloads the what3words app and when at a site they discover the 3 word address of the specific location.
 This is then recorded in their project spreadsheet and sent to the head office.
 The app works offline, when there is no data connection and has built-in error detection to make things even simpler.

-The USAID Mission in Rwanda is planning to do a lot more with what3words, including setting up a database of all projects with their 3 word address and then using ESRI’s ArcGIS to map it all out. what3words was integrated into the ESRI system last year.
+The USAID Mission in Rwanda is planning to do a lot more with what3words, including setting up a database of all projects with their 3 word address.

 This project data alongside a consistent addressing approach provides a platform to improve coordination among various local and international partners working in the economic growth, education, health, and governance sectors.